cortega26/highest_volatility/README.md

   query parameter to request ``json`` (default) or ``parquet`` bytes.
 - ``/fortune-tickers`` – return the cached Fortune 500 ticker list.

+### Validation Notes

+Cached Fortune tables may contain raw tickers that use punctuation such as dots (``BRK.B``).
+The universe builder now preserves those raw strings while carrying their normalized Yahoo Finance representation (``BRK-B``).
+Downstream alignment and ranking operate on the normalized variant so that cached ``rank`` and ``company`` metadata are retained without re-enumerating positions.
+The ``tests/test_universe_rank_alignment.py`` coverage exercises this code path by loading cached data with dotted tickers and ensuring the original ranks remain intact.

 Client utilities such as ``cache.store`` will hydrate missing local cache files from this API when the ``HV_API_BASE_URL`` environment variable is set.